Available since: 1.0.0

 key does not exist.

 DEL operation, so if the deleted key contains a very big value it may cause high latency even if

-Note: Before Redis 3.2.0, an error is returned if source and destination names are the same.
+>= 3.2.0: The command no longer returns an error when source and destination names are the same.